sodalime0509/instafel/website/public/wiki/flags-and-backups.md

 - A few flags are **server-dependent** and won’t activate locally without server response.

 Instafel does **not fake** server responses; it only allows local control over flags already built into the APK.

 ---

-### ✅ Summary

-Instafel turns a black-box Alpha app into a transparent developer sandbox.
-For users who want to tinker, experiment, or analyze Instagram's evolution, access to developer features and internal flags is transformative.
-It demystifies how the Instagram app functions internally and enables community-powered advanced feature discovery.

----